google/go-tdx-guest/README.md

 # TDX Guest

-This project offers libraries for a simple wrapper around the `/dev/tdx-guest` device in Linux, as well as a library for attestation verification of fundamental components of an attestation quote.
+This project offers libraries for a simple wrapper around quote providing tools such as the `go-configfs-tsm` library, or the `/dev/tdx_guest` device in Linux, as well as a library for attestation verification of fundamental components of an attestation quote.

 This project is split into two complementary roles.
 The first role is producing